 Abstract

-Although many studies have examined the impact of social media use on mental health, little is known about the role of social media use in physical health.
+Although many studies have examined the impact of social media use on mental health, little is known about the association of social media use with health-relevant biomarkers.
 Addressing this gap, we conducted a longitudinal study examining the link between social media use and C-reactive protein (CRP), a biological marker of systemic inflammation predictive of chronic diseases and mortality.
 Specifically, we measured 171 college students’ amount of social media use objectively via screen time application and collected blood samples at baseline and four weeks later.
 Social media use was associated with elevated CRP cross-sectionally.
 Critically, more social media use at baseline predicted increased CRP four weeks later, suggesting that increased social media use led to heightened inflammation during that period.
-Although more research is needed to understand why social media use led to higher inflammation, the association between objective social media use and biological processes critical to physical health presents an intriguing opportunity for future research on social media effects.
+Although more research is needed to understand why social media use led to higher inflammation, the association between objective social media use and a marker of a biological process critical to physical health presents an intriguing opportunity for future research on social media effects.

 Keywords: Social media use, inflammation, physical health, well-being, screen time